feravolt/Preload-docs/README.md

     > With ROOT access app will preload data in RAM and lock them there.
 All preloaded data will be kept in RAM and won\'t be freed, unless you press the 'Unpreload' button, uninstall Preload app or reboot device.
     > While preloading files on OS 11+ open them from internal storage directory.
     > The circle indicator shows how much RAM is used/available for preload - memory measure method depends on the ROOT access availability.
     > While preloading apps, their cache files are ignored.
+If obb or files folders of the app are not fitting in RAM to preload - they will be skipped.
 Also avoid preloading files with special characters in name.
     > You can't preload data which are bigger in size than available RAM.
 Also 5-10% of available RAM is always reserved to avoid low available RAM and potential system lags.